Conor Moynagh: All-star nominations

 Conor Moynagh won two independent i.e. GAA Football Rising Star (Sigerson All-Star) awards in 2015 and 2016 respectively.

 He was nominated for and won an 'Irish News' Ulster GAA Football All-Star Award in 2016 – one of two Cavan All-Star winners that year, with Goal Keeper Raymond Galligan – and was listed on the Joe.ie GAA Football Team of the Year.

 Moynagh was again nominated for an 'Irish News' Ulster All Star Award in 2019 and selected on the Performa Sports Ulster All-Star Team for 2019.
 In 2019, Moynagh was also selected on the 'Pundit Arena' GAA Provincial All Stars Team of the Year at number 4.

 To end the 2019 season, Moynagh was nominated as a defender for a PWC/GPA GAA Football All-Star for the first time based on his performances for Cavan in the 2019 Championship season.
-To date, he is his clubs first and only Inter-varsities Rising Star Award Winner, Ulster All-Star Award Winner and PWC GPA GAA All-Star Football nominee.
+To date, he is his club's first and only Inter-varsities Rising Star Award Winner, Ulster All-Star Award Winner and PWC GPA GAA All-Star Football nominee.